garyttierney/ghidra-batteries-included/README.md

 ## Where do I get it?

-Builds can be downloaded straight from GitHub action runs, like [here](https://github.com/garyttierney/ghidra-batteries-included/actions/runs/212796178).
+Builds can be downloaded straight from GitHub action runs [here](https://github.com/garyttierney/ghidra-batteries-included/actions/).
 Note: you'll need to be authenticated with a GitHub account to download archives listed here.

 Alternatively, builds of the latest version in this repository can be downloaded at the following locations: